 - Treatment of head and neck, genital, and pediatric lymphedema

-- Short-stretch bandaging techniques and compression therapy for lymphedema of the upper and lower extremities, genitals, head & neck, and trunk
+- Short-stretch bandaging techniques and compression therapy for lymphedema of the upper and lower extremities.

 - Skin and nail care for patients with lymphedema